neeeruuu/sourcediffusion/README.md

 > [!WARNING]
 > Using the wrong settings, incorrect models / VAEs / Loras can result in slow / bad images, and even crashes.
+> SDXL's default VAE has a NaN issue when running fp16 (which is what ggml_conv_2d uses), so use [this VAE](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix/blob/main/sdxl_vae.safetensors) for SDXL models

 ## Requirements
 * An NVIDIA GPU (for now)